SysKitTeam/docs-point/releases/cloud/point-2025-03-04-release-note.md

 * **Fixed a bug** with user roles that caused a failure when performing user sync.

-* **Fixed an issue** that caused the following error when provisioning a Yammer site: `System.NullReferenceException: Object reference not set to an instance of an object.`
+* **Fixed an issue** that caused the following error when provisioning a Viva Engage community: `System.NullReferenceException: Object reference not set to an instance of an object.`

 * **Improved the Storage sync** to increase performance in large environments.